Public toilet: Access for African-American people (racial segregation)

-After slavery ended in the United States, southern states attempted to replicate its social economic oppression by passing laws requiring that blacks and whites be separated in all public and private venues.
+After slavery ended in the United States, southern states attempted to replicate social economic oppression by passing laws requiring that blacks and whites be separated in all public and private venues.
 Racial segregation included public toilets, mandated by Jim Crow laws prior to the Civil Rights Act of 1964.
-'Justifications' provided for segregated facilities included "protection of a certain group, privacy, cleanliness, and morality.”
-This segregation imposed significant restrictions on the lives of African-Americans.
-Strategies to keep African-Americans out of sight included the "basement solution," which involved locating public toilets for black people in the basement next to janitor supply rooms.
+Justifications provided for segregated facilities included "protection of a certain group, privacy, cleanliness, and morality.”
+This segregation imposed significant restrictions on the lives of African Americans.
+Strategies to keep African Americans out of sight included the "basement solution," which involved locating public toilets for black people in the basement next to janitor supply rooms.
 Black workers often had to walk long distances to get to the toilets they were assigned.

 Those who were able to afford cars could avoid the indignities of segregated trains and buses, but they faced the difficulty of finding a public toilet they were allowed to use.
-Courtland Milloy of the Washington Post recalled that on cross-country road trips in the 1950s his parents were reluctant to stop the car to allow the children to relieve themselves – it just wasn't safe.
+Courtland Milloy of the Washington Post recalled that on cross-country road trips in the 1950s his parents were reluctant to stop the car to allow the children to relieve themselves – it just was not safe.
 One solution to this was to carry a portable toilet (a sort of bucket-like arrangement) in the trunk of the car.
 This treatment led to the creation of The Negro Motorist Green Book, an annually updated guidebook.
 Once the traveler found the correct "colored restroom", it could serve "as a respite from the insults of the white world", akin to what is now called safe space.

 Following the 1941 executive order which prohibited “discrimination in the employment of workers in defence industries or government,” white women refused to share bathrooms with black women throughout the South.
 Engaging in numerous labor strikes and walkouts against Fair Employment Practice Committee politics, they erroneously claimed that racial integration would cause them to catch syphilis from toilet seats.
 Similar arguments equating equal access to restrooms with contracting venereal diseases were made by white women after the 1954 court ruling against segregated public schools which led to the desegregation of Little Rock Central High School.

 Samuel Younge Jr., then a student at Tuskegee Institute, was murdered in 1966 after trying to use a "whites-only" restroom.
 He was the first black college student to be killed for his actions supporting the Civil Rights Movement.